markste-in/can_bus_wiring_sim/README.md

-# Simulating CAN Bus Wiring with LTspice and iCircuit
+# Simulating CAN bus wiring with LTspice and iCircuit

-#### The primary motivation was to explain the overshooting I see from time to time when troubleshooting CAN Bus networks
+#### The primary motivation was to explain the overshooting and ringing I see from time to time when troubleshooting CAN bus networks

 #### To anticipate it, the preferred tool is LTspice due to significantly better accuracy.